What are we called to do in this time of collapse? Work harder? Think faster? Compartmentalize and multitask better?

 Time is a conception arising within our limited view of reality.
 Normally, we are not capable of another view.
 When we interrupt that dependency, a different possibility opens and we are reintroduced to timeless matters: connection, curiosity, gratitude, courage, love and grief.
 When we slow down, we are in the middle again.
 We discover what we seek has never been gone.
 It is always at hand, everywhere we look.

 What enters our space in liminal moments we share with a single person—or even in a group?
 Resonance, a timeless quality, gently arrests us.
 What arises in the space between vision and execution as a quiet presence is Inter-Being.
 This space is filled with knowledge, yet is neither yours nor mine.
 We become present in such knowledge–or it becomes present in us.

 There is no such thing as a unit of time in any absolute sense.
 Since that is so, we could even define “presence” as something more like absence.
 The absolute nature of time is a vastly spacious awareness no longer held in the tight grip of someone who ‘hopes’; one so expansive that even “embodiment” implies a limitation, so permeable that emotional states and the ambient phenomena of group process no longer impede the flow of connection.

 Temporarily at least, one is so completely ‘here’ that time stands still.
 At the same time, no one is home.
 The ego has been rendered quiescent, if only for a moment.
 Since there is no future, there is nothing to hope for here.
 One may even enter a non-conceptual state in which there is only feeling, a seamless realm of knowing.
 There is nothing to grasp here, nothing to cling to and no one to cling to it.

 From the relative (dualistic) view in which subject and object exist, we imagine events follow an order, stretched along a continuum without beginning or end.
-In the timeless space, discrete events exist without order, arising in random fashion, crowding each other out, competing for ‘space’ and attention, arising and disappearing in a chaotic flow of phenomena.
+In the timeless space, discrete events exist without order, arising in random fashion, crowding each other out, competing for ‘space’ and attention, arising and disappearing in a chaotic flow.